justeattakeaway/pie/apps/pie-docs/src/foundations/typography/overview.md

 ---

 ## Line length
 Setting the right line length is key to the readability of the text in our products.
-With that in mind, a good practice is to keep the length between 80 and 100 characters per line, with a minimum of 60.
+A good practice is to have a maximum line length of between 80 and 100 characters, with a minimum of 60.

 {% contentPageImage {